JAYASREE24032006/19AI307_JAVA/Module-08/DAY-1/README.md

 # Ex.No:8(A)           IO-FILE STREAM
 ## AIM:
-To implement a Java Program to write a String in a file "testout.txt" using FileOutputStream
+To implement a Java Program to write a byte in a file "testout.txt" using FileOutputStream

 ## ALGORITHM :
 1. Define the string "Welcome to Saveetha" and convert it to a byte array b using getBytes().